 - Inmates who currently have active misconducts.

 Is placement on GPS an automatic process?

 No. Placement involves a screening and review process.
-Each inmate considered for placement in the program has a complete criminal history background review before placement occurs.
+Each inmate considered for the program has a complete criminal history background review before placement occurs.
 ODOC reserves the right to deny placement of any inmate considered a security risk or a threat to public safety.

 How much does an inmate pay when they are on the GPS program?

 Inmates assigned to this program are required to pay ODOC a monitoring fee not to exceed $5.50 per day for passive monitoring or $13.50 per day for active monitoring, not to exceed $300 per month.

 Will the inmate need a land line to participate in the GPS program?

 Inmates must be able to furnish a cellular phone, if required, or have telephone equipment and service that supports the monitoring technology.